Do you wonder how statistics lies?

 What is new?

-In early 20th century a theory in physics was developed called quantum mechanics.
-Quantum mechanics enables calculations of properties of physical systems as also behaviours of physical systems.
+In the early 20th century, a theory in physics called quantum mechanics was developed.
+Quantum mechanics enables calculations of properties and behaviours of physical systems.

-With quantum mechanics we learnt that it is all about cause and effect – an action (cause) manipulates behaviour of objects or subjects and the effect is the impact of the action (cause/manipulation) that we observe.
+The quantum mechanics showed us that our world is all about cause-and-effect relationships — an action (a cause) manipulates behaviour of an object or a subject, and the effect is the impact of the action (of the cause/manipulation) that we observe.

-If we connect this information to the fact that most questions of interest are causal in their nature, we can conclude that in order for statistics not to lie, those who present it are required to understand how causal relationships are analysed in a scientifically objective way.
+Connecting this information with the fact that most questions of interest are causal in their nature leads us to the following conclusion: those who analyse data and present its outcomes must understand how to analyse causal relationships in a scientifically objective way.

 How the curriculum of applied statistics education should change?

-The most important thing is that the curriculum shifts from technical and theoretical details to modern statistical thinking and the use of important methods and techniques to derive data-insights in scientifically objective way.
+The most important thing is that the curricula shifts from technical and theoretical details to modern statistical thinking and the use of methods and techniques to derive data-insights in a scientifically objective way.

 Is there a course that consists of such applied statistics curriculum?

-Our founder Dr. Ana Kolar has been developing such curricula for the past 5 years.
-Some of her in-person courses can be attended at University of Helsinki.
-For those interested in online learning, you can find online version of courses here.
+Yes, our founder Dr. Ana Kolar has been developing such curricula for the past 10 years.
+Some of her in-person and online courses can be attended at University of Helsinki.
+For those interested in online learning, you can find available courses here.

-Please keep in mind that Ana uses experiential learning approach which enables deep learning.
-The online version of her courses are created in this spirit too.
-Ana believes that students should have an opportunity to deepen their knowledge when going through the learning process because this is the only way to knowledge.
-Students often rate her as an excellent teacher.
-She is fun too!
+Dr. Kolar uses experiential learning approach to teaching which enables deep learning.
+She believes that students should have the opportunity to deepen their knowledge during the learning process, because this is the only path to knowledge.
+She is rated as an excellent teacher and she is fun too!

 Can I learn about how to analyse causal relationships by studying books and articles?

 Yes.
-There are plenty of books, articles and online lectures that one can use to learn about Causal Inference, but, without a proper guidance, it will take years to grasp the foundations of Causal Inference in its completeness.
+There are plenty of books, articles and online lectures that one can learn from, but without a proper guidance, it will take years or even a decade to grasp foundations of causal inference in its completeness.

-It is not a secret that the field of analysing causal relationships is one of the most complex and difficult.
-It is a field of study that requires a heavy use of ‘thinking’ and a holistic approach in order to
+The causal inference is one of the most complex topics in statistics.
+It is a highly demanding field of study that requires a heavy use of ‘thinking’ and a holistic approach when developing understanding about how to develop a causal design and satisfy causal assumptions.
+The use of modern statistical thinking plays a significant role in this process.

 Want to learn more about how to analyse data in a scientifically objective way?